 Let’s begin the review with some frequently asked questions we have gotten from surfers about the Apple Watch about how the watch performs in the water and during surf sessions.

 Absolutely.
 The Apple Watch makes a great surfing watch.
 There is a setting to lock water out of the watch.
 Turn that on and you are good to go.

 Which Apple Watch is best for surfing?

-That’s a trick question.
 All Apple Watch models are good and will work well for surfing.
 You will need to consider other features of the watch to determine which model is best for you.
-We have features below.
+We go through the features below.